-The standby function was not created to place the connected system into a standby or switched mode, but rather to place the Transient Power Correction Circuit into standby mode (disengaged), for instances when the system is powered but not functioning (i.e., when there is no signal present).
-This was implemented because the Transient Power Correction Circuit creates a reactive current draw of as much as 9 to 10 amps RMS at idle (real world draw is a small fraction of an amp), and electrical technicians who connect a current probe to a product such as this are frequently alarmed: They suspect that the product is either broken or that it is drawing a distressingly high amount of current from the wall outlet (akin to a power amplifier left in full operational mode).
+The "0" setting of the rear-panel switch disengages a portion of the transient power correction circuit.
+The switch was created for instances in which there is either extraordinary amounts of harmonic distortion present on the utility AC power line (creating easily audible acoustic buzzing from the listening position-rare), or there is some concern about smart-meter power consumption.
+These potential issues can be immediately alleviated by placing the rear-panel switch in the "0" position.
+The Transient Power Correction Circuit creates a reactive current draw of as much as 4 to 5 amps RMS at idle (real-world draw is a small fraction of an amp), and electrical technicians who connect a current probe to a product such as this are frequently alarmed: They suspect that the product is either broken or that it is drawing a distressingly high amount of current from the wall outlet (akin to a power amplifier left in full operational mode).

 This is actually far from the truth.
-If the Niagara 5000 was consuming that much current (or even 30% of that level), it would need to dissipate the energy loss in heat.
+If the Niagara 3000 was consuming that much current (or even 30% of that level), it would need to dissipate the energy loss in heat.
 It would be quite warm (even hot) to the touch, just like most power amplifiers while in operation.
-In fact, the Niagara 5000 runs cool, precisely because this current reading is false.
+In fact, the Niagara 3000 runs cool, precisely because this current reading is false.
 The circuit utilizes massive capacitive reactance across the AC line, which, akin to a battery, will both absorb and immediately release the current several times per second.
 Further, when incorporated with power supplies such as those found in power amplifiers, the current readings actually come down.
 This is due to what's known as a vector load, and it's quite dynamic in an audio/video system.
-In this scenario, there is one thing that can run somewhat warmer than it might otherwise: the AC cord that supplies power to the Niagara 5000.
-This is because the wiring and the circuit breaker that supply power to Niagara 5000 simply look at RMS current and do not distinguish between reactive loads, resistive loads, or inductive loads, but your utility does.
+In this scenario, there is one thing that can run somewhat warmer than it might otherwise: the AC cord that supplies power to the Niagara 3000.
+This is because the wiring and the circuit breaker that supply power to Niagara 3000 simply look at RMS current and do not distinguish between reactive loads, resistive loads, or inductive loads, but your utility does.